zonca/zonca.github.io-source/content/2015-09-17-ipython-jupyter-notebook-sdsc-comet.md

 Copy `submit_slurm_comet.sh` from <https://gist.github.com/zonca/5f8b5ccb826a774d3f89> on your home on Comet.

-Change the port number in the script to a port of your choosing between 10000 and 23000, referenced as YOURPORT in the rest of the tutorial.
+Change the port number in the script to a port of your choosing between 8000 and 9999, referenced as YOURPORT in the rest of the tutorial.
+Two users on the same login node on the same port would not be allowed to forward, so try to avoid common port numbers as 8000, 9000, 8080 or 8888.

 Choose whether you prefer to use a full node to have access to all 24 cores and 128GB of RAM or if you only need 1 core and 5GB of RAM and change the top of the script accordingly.